yingweiwo

 Additional Infomation

-Conray is indicated for use in excretory urography, cerebral angiography, peripheral arteriography, venography, arthrography, direct cholangiography, endoscopic retrograde cholangiopancreatography, contrast enhancement of computed tomographic brain images, cranial computerized angiotomography, intravenous digital subtraction angiography and arterial digital subtraction angiography.
-Conray may also be used for enhancement of computed tomographic scans performed for detection and evaluation of lesions in the liver, pancreas, kidneys, abdominal aorta, mediastinum, abdominal cavity and retroperitoneal space.
+Conjugation is indicated for excretory urography, cerebral angiography, peripheral arteriography, venography, arthrography, direct cholangiography, endoscopic retrograde cholangiopancreatography, contrast-enhanced CT images of the brain, cranial CT angiography, digital subtraction angiography of veins, and digital subtraction angiography of arteries.
+Conjugation can also be used to enhance CT scan images to detect and evaluate lesions of the liver, pancreas, kidneys, abdominal aorta, mediastinum, abdominal cavity, and retroperitoneal space.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.